VIN:

 This 1957 Oldsmobile Rocket 88 was repainted in a two-tone color theme of Dark Cherry and white.
 Combining a color with white in such a fashion was quite popular in the Fifties and Sixties, and this four-door sedan pulls it off with perfection.
 We’re told that the car boasts new lights and new tires as part of its restoration, so it’s ready to be driven on the roads from the moment you take over the keys.
 The interior of this 1957 Oldsmobile Rocket 88 continues the Dark Cherry and white theme, with front and rear bench seats.
 It’s not hard to imagine three full-size adults occupying each bench, chatting merrily with each other while going on spirited trips across the country.
 We’re told that the interior, including the seats, dashboard and carpeting are all new which explains why everything looks so fresh.
 This car has also received a retro-modern radio which maintains the period look but brings you some modern connectivity avenues.
 The car may also have air conditioning, as its control panel is visible to the right of the steering column but we’re not informed of its functionality.

-This 1957 Oldsmobile Rocket 88 comes with a 371ci Rocket V8 paired with a 4-speed automatic gearbox and rear-wheel drive.
+This 1957 Oldsmobile Rocket 88 comes with a 371ci Rocket V8 paired with a 3-speed manual gearbox and rear-wheel drive.
 As we mentioned, the powertrain has been rebuilt and has covered under 1,000 miles since then.
 We’re also informed that the vehicle has received new brakes, making it safer to drive on a regular basis, which isn’t a hard thing to do given its degree of restoration.

 1957 Oldsmobile Rocket 88